 If you have high and low urgency incidents open, high urgency incidents will be displayed at the top of the queue and low urgency incidents at the bottom.

 After an incident has been acknowledged, the bar to the left side of the incident will change from red to yellow.

 High urgency incidents are still displayed at the top of queue, even after low urgency incidents have been acknowledged.

-With this feature enabled, an incident will re-trigger and start the notification process from the beginning if it isn't resolved by the service's acknowledgement timeout.
+With this feature enabled, an incident will re-trigger and re-notify the user it is currently assigned to in the escalation policy.
 This means that once the acknowledgement timeout expires, the acknowledged incident will again become a triggered incident.